jnbellefuil/waste-classifier/README.md

 Disproportionate exposure to pollution in marginalized communities due to mismanaged waste.
 Practical AI Applications: Applying different machine learning techniques to tackle real-world sustainability challenges

+# Research Questions
+Can we accurately classify waste images into their respective categories using deep learning?

+Which CNN architectures yield the best performance for this multi-class classification task?

+How does the performance of CNN vs .
+KNN models compare when classifying waste images?